-This program begins and ends at either Miami International Airport or Newark International Airport, depending on the unit.
+This program begins and ends at either Miami International Airport or George Bush Intercontinental Airport in Houston, depending on the unit.

 This itinerary represents a general description of the group’s travels in Costa Rica, but exact itineraries vary by unit.
 Units are based in separate host villages and do not meet during the program.

 Departure • Join the group as you begin a month of village-based community service in the mountains of Costa Rica.
 The group flight departs from either Miami or Houston where you meet one of your leaders and fly to Costa Rica.